department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-plus-sgli-contact-test.md

 <b>Note:</b> If you're an active-duty service member, your premium is automatically deducted from your base pay.

-## Contact information by branch of service
+## Contact and payment information by branch of service

 ### Army

 <ul class="usa-accordion">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="army">Army SGLI contact information</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="army">Army SGLI contact and payment information</button>
 <div id="army" class="usa-accordion-content">

 **For coverage status and questions about premium payments:**